 Rave Solutions to Help Address Mental Health Issues

-As the pandemic started, we highlighted the need for state and local leaders to provide credible public information and digitalize vulnerable needs registries.
+As the pandemic started, we highlighted the need for state and local leaders to provide credible public information and digitalize access and functional needs registries.
 We also explained the best way for businesses to communicate the what, when, and how of coronavirus to employees and how to conduct remote mental health wellness checks using our coronavirus response solutions kit.

 We also didn’t forget about those in the front line who were dealing with America’s deteriorating mental health – demonstrating how technology can better prepare first responders for the mental health crisis, how healthcare facilities can protect staff against mental health burnout, and how law enforcement agencies were partnering with support groups to keep people with mental health issues out of the criminal justice system.